 Note on exams in Canvas: You may need to prepare for some aspects of online exams differently than you do for exams in the classroom.
 If exams or quizzes are being conducted via Canvas and you are allocated extra time as an accommodation, your professors will know how to extend the time of the exam.
 You can check in with them in advance to set this up.

-This semester, creating a happy, productive academic workspace—and knowing how to get help when you need it—will be key.
+This semester, creating a happy, productive academic workspace, whether your on campus or working from home—and knowing how to get help when you need it—will be key.
 How you set up your workspace where you are living can have a significant impact on your success, motivation, and enjoyment of your coursework.
 Read more about tips for creating a successful workspace.

 Don't forget to get outside for some fresh air and exercise.
 Even if it’s a short one, going for a walk between classes or on a break from schoolwork is a great way to clear your head and stay healthy.
 Our bodies are used to walking around campus every day!”

 The LRN supports students through a flexible, peer-tutoring approach, addressing the needs and preferences of diverse learners.
-You can make an online appointment and/or join the Virtual LRN to engage with tutors and access tips on a range of topics, from test-taking to stress management.
+You can make an appointment to engage with tutors and access tips on a range of topics, from test-taking to stress management.

 DSS provides services and coordinates academic accommodations for students with documented disabilities, whether visible (physical, visual, or hearing) or hidden (learning disability, ADHD, Autism, psychiatric, etc).